 - Healthy snacks served in the after school program, plus the option of ordering a hot lunch delivery service

-Student interest, teacher passion, and State of California content standards form the basis of our curriculum mapping.
+Student interest, teacher passion, and Common Core content standards form the basis of our curriculum mapping.
 Teaching and learning are infused with creative approaches that meet the needs of all children, and our strong academics are enriched with additional expert teaching for music, art, and physical education.

 We do not administer state assessments; instead, formative and authentic assessments inform our curriculum decisions.
 We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a thorough description of each child’s mastery of the content knowledge, without letter grades.mail